Love to read? Enjoy the article below. Don’t have time? Click the player to listen.

 In most people, COVID-19 is an uncomplicated respiratory infection with symptoms not dissimilar to flu.
 However, immunocompromised individuals may have an atypical presentation of symptoms, for example, people with uncomplicated upper respiratory tract viral infection may have non-specific symptoms such as fever, cough, sore throat, nasal congestion, malaise, headache, muscle pain or malaise.
 Those who are immunocompromised may not have typical symptoms; they may present with dehydration, sepsis, or shortness of breath, and may be more at risk of developing the more severe complications associated with this condition including mild to severe pneumonia, Acute Respiratory Distress Syndrome, and septic shock.

-This risk is likely compounded in those already at high risk including:
+This risk is likely compounded in:

 - people aged 65 and over